Broadcast Station Quarterly Reports Due January 10, 2019

-By January 10, 2018, all radio and television broadcast stations, both commercial and noncommercial, must prepare a list of important issues facing their communities of license, and the programs aired during October, November and December dealing with those issues.
-All TV stations and radio stations in the top 50 markets with five or more full-time employees must post these documents to the FCC’s online public file database.
-All other radio stations must place these documents in their local public inspection files.
-(Those other radio stations have until March 1, 2018 to begin uploading documents to the FCC’s online public file database.)
+By January 10, 2019, all radio and television broadcast stations, both commercial and noncommercial, must prepare a list of important issues facing their communities of license, and the programs aired during October, November and December dealing with those issues.
+All TV stations and radio stations must post these documents to the FCC’s online public file database.
 The FCC’s online public inspection file database (“OPIF”) may be accessed through this link.

 Although cable TV systems do not have any specific quarterly public file requirements, cable systems with more than 1000 subscribers must also upload any “new” public file documents to OPIF, except for political file documents that must be uploaded only by systems with more than 5000 subs.
 The cable public file documents include those documents that show compliance with the commercial limits in children’s programming, as described more fully below.